syncfusion-content/xamarin-docs/Xamarin/Picker/gettingstarted.md

 ---
 layout: post
-title: Getting Started of Syncfusion Picker control for Xamarin.Forms
+title: Getting Started with Xamarin Picker control | Syncfusion
-description: This section describes about quick tour to initial users on Syncfusion Picker control for Xamarin.Forms platform.
+description: Learn here about getting started with Syncfusion Xamarin Picker (SfPicker) control, its elements and more.
 platform: Xamarin
 control: Picker
 documentation: ug
 ---

-# Getting Started with Xamarin Picker(SfPicker)
+# Getting Started with Xamarin Picker (SfPicker)

 This section explains the steps required to configure a picker control in a real-time scenario, and provides a walk-through on some of the customization features available in picker control.